June 5, 2026

 http://www.araidesign.com/ili-ili/IliIliBeach.html

-Those wishing to carpool from Kailua-Kona should depart no later than 7:45 a.m.
+Those wishing to carpool from Kailua-Kona should depart no later than 7:00 a.m.
 Please park well away from the businesses.
 For questions about carpooling call Kathleen @ 557-9246.
 Visitors as well as residents are welcome to participate — there is no charge.
 Carpoolers are encouraged to contribute toward gasoline costs.

 Participants must call for details as the number of cars allowed to park in this private subdivision at Kona Paradise will be limited.
+Meeting time is 8:00 am at dirt parking lot on ocean side of Mapuna Rd (last road on left before ocean).

 For additional information or RSVP, please phone Kathleen at 557-9246 or email: konahikingclub@gmail.com